Some Still Live

 The book has today an historical value and was used as a main reference for studies on the adventure of the Americans who flew with the Spanish Republican Air Force during the civil war.
 A book presently available on this topic is Airmen Without Portfolio by J.C.
 Edwards, devoted to the memory of FG Tinker.
 It refers to entire paragraphs from Some Still Live, including pictures of Tinker and his handwritten flight logbook.
 Tinker has claimed a total of eleven victories but was credited officially with only eight - it was very difficult to credit victories at that time especially for planes shot down in enemy territory and for planes shot down by mercenaries, because mercenaries were often paid bonuses for kills.

-Tinker socialized in Spain with Ernest Hemingway, Robert Hale Merriman the leader of the American Volunteers of the Lincoln Brigade and his successor Milton Wolff, who led the 15th International Brigade during the Battle of the Ebro.
-Hemingway's influence on the style is rather evident: the language is simple but full of human emotion while the war scenes are live and the text creates colorful pictures to the reader.
+Tinker socialized in Spain with Ernest Hemingway.
+Hemingway referred to Tinker's magazine articles, the basis for the book, as "...damned good."